datadryad/dryad-app/app/views/layouts/_faq.html.md

 <p>
     The base DPC per data submission is $120 USD.
-DPCs are invoiced upon curator approval/publication, unless the submitter is based at a <a href="/stash/our_membership#institutional">member institution</a> (determined by login credentials), an associated journal or publisher has an agreement with Dryad to sponsor the DPC or the submitter is based in a fee-waiver country (see above).
+DPCs are invoiced upon curator approval/publication, unless the submitter is based at a <a href="/stash/our_membership#institutional">member institution</a> (determined by login credentials), an associated journal or publisher has an agreement with Dryad to sponsor the DPC (<a href="/stash/journals">see list</a>) or the submitter is based in a fee-waiver country (see above).
 </p>